quantum9Innovation/hulet/README.md

 This is because Hulet precomputes an appropriate zoom factor to map the viewport onto the canvas pixel dimensions.
 Thus, to zoom in by a factor of two, we merely zoom in twice as much as we already have.

-Sost currently supports four types of geometric objects: points, lines, polygons, and circles.
+Hulet currently supports four types of geometric objects: points, lines, polygons, and circles.
-Points are drawn as a circle centered at the point's coordinates with a radius equal to `three.pointSize` and color `three.pointStyle`.
+Points are drawn as a circle centered at the point's coordinates with a radius equal to `two.pointSize` and color `two.pointStyle`.
-Lines are drawn between a pair of provided coordinates with thickness `three.lineWidth` and color `three.strokeStyle`.
+Lines are drawn between a pair of provided coordinates with thickness `two.lineWidth` and color `two.strokeStyle`.
 There are three types of lines: segments, rays, and lines, each corresponding to different geometric definitions.
-Polygons are drawn between three or more coordinates with color `three.fillStyle`.
+Polygons are drawn between three or more coordinates with color `two.fillStyle`.
 Circles take a center and radius, and also have the same stroke and fill properties.
-Stroke/fill modes can be selectively enabled or disabled for closed geometric objects by switching the `three.fill` and `three.stroke` properties.
+Stroke/fill modes can be selectively enabled or disabled for closed geometric objects by switching the `two.fill` and `two.stroke` properties.

 Let's demo all four of these objects in our scene: